 About Gordon W. Wilcox

-"I chose family law because I am more interested in helping individuals than corporations," says Gordon.
-"And I found I could help people in family law.
-Clients with complex assets or difficult parenting matters face what can be a challenging ordeal and need experienced counsel and able paralegals at their side."
+“I chose to practice family law because I’m more interested in helping individuals than corporations.
+Clients with complex assets or difficult parenting matters face what can be extremely challenging ordeals.
+They need and deserve a strong lawyer who is strategic and thoughtful.”

 - Fellow, American Academy of Matrimonial Lawyers (AAML)